Into Film Clubs

 You can also explore our Black Lives Matter hub, a recent collaboration with TES, which brings together the many resources, guides and articles that Into Film have written around key aspects of the Black experience on film over the years.

 For a more specific starting point, our Black Star resources - produced to support the BFI's 2016 season of the same name - celebrate a range of Black-British film talent and looks to inspire the future of the film industry.
-The 'Diversity on Film' assembly is comprised of Into Film interviews with BAME acting and behind the scenes talent, featuring a range of discussion and practical activities for tutor time or the classroom that are perfect for introducing Black History Month.
+The 'Diversity on Film' assembly is comprised of Into Film interviews with ethnically diverse actors and behind the scenes talent, featuring a range of discussion and practical activities for tutor time or the classroom that are perfect for introducing Black History Month.
 'Identity' focuses on cultural and personal identity, 'Persuasive Speech' is based on famous historical speeches as portrayed on screen and 'Diversity and Equality' centres on two archive films - one fiction and one home movie archive - exploring what we can learn about the communities featured in them.

 Diversity on film: Black Star

 Black Star: The Power of Persuasive Speech

 Film is such an effective avenue for broaching Black history with young people because it creates a genuine sense of connection and empathy, so picking the right stories to embark on that journey is key.
 Our 'Black History Month' film list presents 24 films across all age ranges with the aim of exploring Black culture, history and filmmaking talent, both behind and in front of the camera.
 Our 'Black British Film' list on the other hand casts your eye to either films made by Black-British filmmakers or stories with a focus on the experience of Black-British people, with the broader aim of providing insight into UK history at large.
 It features many criminally under seen but significant titles, so is well worth prioritising in your club or classroom.

 A selection of films looking at international representations of Black History across cinema.